Central Line (band): 1970s

 Linton Beckles (born Linton Charles Beckles, 17 December 1955 – 3 April 2015) and Kim "Jake" Le Mesurier (younger son of English actors John Le Mesurier and Hattie Jacques and brother of longtime Rod Stewart guitarist Robin Le Mesurier).
 The band decided they needed a new identity, and Defoe came up with the name Central Line, because the band were now running down a central line of funk and soul.

 They toured with Roy Ayers, Grover Washington, Fat Larry's Band and the Real Thing.
-Central Line released their first single, "Wot We Got Its Hot" to a good reception, but their second single "Sticks & Stones" did not fare so well.
+Central Line released their debut single, "Wot We Got Its Hot" to a good reception, but their second single "Sticks & Stones" did not fare so well.
 They finished the year appearing on BBC Television's, Linda Lewis' Roadshow.

+1980s

+On the week of 3 October 1981, Cash Box had "Walking in the Sunshine (remix)" was at no. 1 in the Northeast Dance Music Chart.
+Two weeks later on the 17th of that month while still at no. 1 on the Northeast Dance Music chart, "Walking in the Sunshine" debuted at no. 90 in the Cash Box Top 100 Singles chart.

+Their self-titled album which was produced by Roy Carter was released on Mercury SRM-1-4033 in late 1981.
+One of the Feature Picks, the album was reviewed by Cash Box in the magazine's 26 December issue.
+With the reviewer praising London r&b bands, Central Line was called "the true cream of the genre" with "Walking into Sunshine" singled out as a testament to that.
+Other picks were "Goodbye" and "Shake It Up."
+The album also made its debut at no. 62 in the Cash Box Black Contemporary Top 75 Albums chart that week.